Department/Program(s): German Studies

 His research focuses on instructed adult second language acquisition with specific interest in curricular models that support the longitudinal nature of second language development.
 This research interest poses a formidable challenge for applied linguists working in collegiate foreign language departments in the United States because of the well-documented bifurcation between so-called language courses at the lower levels and so-called content courses at the upper levels.
-Overcoming this departmental division has served as the impetus for much of Dr. Maxim¿s research.
-His forthcoming co-written monograph, Realizing Advanced L2 Writing Development in Collegiate Education: Curricular Design, Pedagogy, Assessment, documents the potential for the longitudinal development of foreign language learners' writing abilities when a coherent curricular framework is in place.
-For the past three years he and his departmental colleagues at Emory have been working on implementing just such a curriculum in their undergraduate program.
-Recognizing that effective curricula do not happen on their own, Dr. Maxim is also interested in foreign language teacher education and is currently editing a volume on graduate student teacher education at the college level.
+Overcoming this departmental division has served as the impetus for much of Dr. Maxim's research.
+His jointly written monograph, Realizing Advanced L2 Writing Development in Collegiate Education: Curricular Design, Pedagogy, Assessment, documents the potential for the longitudinal development of foreign language learners' writing abilities when a coherent curricular framework is in place.
+For the past several years he and his departmental colleagues at Emory have been implementing just such a curriculum in their undergraduate program.
+Recognizing that effective curricula do not happen on their own, Dr. Maxim is also interested in foreign language teacher education and recently co-edited a volume on graduate student teacher education at the college level.

 Realizing Advanced L2 Writing Development in Collegiate Education: Curricular Design, Pedagogy, Assessment (co-authored with Heidi Byrnes and John Norris).
 Monograph Series of the Modern Language Journal, December 2010.